Nails are made up of layers of a hardened protein called keratin, which is also present in hair and skin.

 The appearance of your nails can often reflect your overall health, with healthy nails being smooth and consistent in color.
 Nail growth can be affected by disease, nutrition, medications, trauma, and aging.

 Changes in the nail, such as thickening, altered shape, or discoloration, can signal underlying health problems including immune system disorders, organ failure, or metabolic syndromes.
+Here at Laser & Skin Surgery Center of New York in New York City and Southampton, we provide excellent medical & cosmetic solutions to a wide variety of skin conditions and aesthetic concerns, including nails.

 What are common nail problems?